-Be sure to keep your pups safe from harm this holiday season with a list of dog holiday safety tips the Woof Report has developed, just for you!
+Be sure to keep your pups safe from harm this holiday season with our dog holiday safety tips.

 The food, the decorations, the parties…the festive season comes with lots of fun, and hidden dangers for your best friend too.
 So to keep pets safe while the good times roll, Woof Report offers you these friendly reminders from Marty Smith, DVM at the peteducation.com website from Doctors Foster and Smith.